zzerexx/scripts/MaterialLuaRemakeDocs.md

 This library has pretty much the exact same usage as Material Lua, but with a bit more utilities to work with.

 # This ui library is not completely finished yet, however it is usable.
-### the documentation is also not finished clearly

 ---